mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Spells (Alt)/Lists/Spellcasting.md

 ## Spell Level

 Every spell has a level from 0 to 9.
-A spell's level is a general indicator of how powerful it is, with the lowly (but still impressive) *[[magic missile]]* at 1st level and the earth-shaking *[[wish]]* at 9th.
+A spell's level is a general indicator of how powerful it is, with the lowly (but still impressive) *[[magic missile]]* at 1st level and the earth-shaking *[[Wish]]* at 9th.
 Cantrips-simple but powerful spells that characters can cast almost by rote-are level 0.
 The higher a spell's level, the higher level a spellcaster must be to use that spell.

 Spell level and character level don't correspond directly.
 Typically, a character has to be at least 17th level, not 9th level, to cast a 9th-level spell.